Gusttavo Lima

 Lima started his career at the age of 7, with his elder brothers Willian and Marcelo, as a member of the Trio Remelexo.
-After leaving the trio, he went to the sertanejo duo Gustavo & Alessandro.
+After leaving the trio, he went to the Sertanejo music duo Gustavo & Alessandro.
 In 2009, Lima released his debut solo studio album, which produced the successful song "Rosas, Versos e Vinhos", that topped regional radio charts and later entered in the Brasil Hot 100 Airplay.
 In 2010, the singer released his first live album, Inventor dos Amores, which produced three successful singles, "Inventor dos Amores", "Cor de Ouro" and "Refém".
 In 2011, the single "Balada", propelled Lima to national stardom.
-The song peaked at number 3 on Billboard Brazil Hot 100 Airplay, and also reached success in several countries such as Holland, Belgium, Spain, United States, France, Sweden, among others.
+The song peaked at number 3 on Billboard Brazil Hot 100 Airplay, and also reached success in several countries such as the Netherlands, Belgium, Spain, United States, France, Sweden, among others.
 "Balada" was include in his second live album Gusttavo Lima e Você (2011), which was certified platinum in Brazil.
 In 2012, the singer made his first international tour in the United States and in Europe.
 His third live album Ao Vivo in São Paulo (2012), which produced the single hit "Gatinha Assanhada", sold more than 200,000 copies and was certified double platinum.